Rheumatoid arthritis (RA) and RA medications can cause hair loss, but it’s rare and usually not severe. Learn how to manage the hair loss.

-There’s no cure for RA.
-But your doctor can prescribe treatment to help minimize joint damage and reduce your symptoms.
+There’s no cure for RA at the moment.
+A doctor can prescribe treatment to help minimize joint damage and reduce your symptoms.
 Early diagnosis and treatment can help you manage this chronic condition.

 - lung disease

 If you have RA, you might experience skin and eye problems.
 In rare cases, it can also lead to hair loss.

 Learn how hair loss can result from RA or the medications you may be taking to treat it.

 If you have RA, your immune system may start to attack tissues in your skin, where your hair follicles are located.
 This can cause some of your hair to fall out.

 RA flare-ups may also trigger hair loss.

 On the whole, hair loss in RA is rare.
 When it happens, it usually isn’t severe.
 It may also cause your hair to thin in places rather than fall out in patches.

 Some medications used to treat RA are more likely to cause hair loss than the disease itself.